Instructions for Graduate Theses and Dissertations

-Once your thesis or dissertation has been approved by your advisor and/or faculty committee, two more steps are required.
+Once your thesis or dissertation has been approved by your advisor and/or faculty committee, two more steps are required as part of the degree requirements.
 First, you will submit the title page and approval form to Graduate Studies.
 Please note that the thesis will not be approved by the Dean of Graduate Studies until you have passed the comprehensive examination and/or foreign language examination (if required).

 The second and final step is to submit your thesis or dissertation to ProQuest, which arranges for the work to be published online.
 For detailed instructions on this process, please continue reading.
-If you wish to download and print these instructions, use the link on the right.
+Please note, the approval page will not be included in your ProQuest submission.

 Before you submit your thesis to your advisor, faculty committee, and Graduate Studies, it must be put into the required format.
 Please follow the instructions and specifications on the document to the right, “General Style Guidelines.”